Microneurography/APTrack/README.md

 This is where the stimulus voltage and rates of spike tracking can be adjusted.

 #### Spike Tracking
-The Threshold Values are used to detect spikes in the search box.
-If the spike magnitude exceeds the detection threshold, and the Track Spike button has been toggled, the spike will be tracked via the search box, with the search box turning green.
+The plugin supports the tracking of multiple neuronal spikes, which are recorded in the table.

 <p align="center">
 	<img src="./Resources/table.png" alt="table.png" title="Table">
 </p>

+#### To Track Spikes
+	1.

 The table above can be used to track multiple spikes/thresholds.
 Any found will be added to the table.
 They can be tracked and deleted from the table.